ProjectSunday/projectsunday.github.io/docs/npm-global.md

 * * *

-### How do I make stuff run automatically prior to a commit
+### How do I make stuff run automatically prior to a commit?

 1. `npm install --save-dev pre-commit`
 1. In your `package.json` add a section called `pre-commit` and feed it an array of strings that match the aliased names of your NPM scripts: